Vincent9339/Transformers-Audio-Visual-Classification/README.md

 ## Transformers Model for Audio/Visual Data Classification

 This repository hosts a **Transformers-based model** for classifying musical instruments from audio and visual data, built using **Timm** and **PyTorch**.
-The project is inspired by and based on the paper *"Contrastive Audio-Visual Masked Autoencoder"* by **Gong et al. (2022)**.
-All credit for the underlying concepts and methodologies goes to this work.
-You can access the original paper here: [arXiv preprint arXiv:2210.07839](https://arxiv.org/abs/2210.07839).
+The project is inspired by and based on the paper *"Contrastive Audio-Visual Masked Autoencoder"* by **Gong et al. (2022)** and many more.
+All credit for the underlying concepts and methodologies goes to these works.
+You can access the main original paper here: [arXiv preprint arXiv:2210.07839](https://arxiv.org/abs/2210.07839).